pekspro/Icons-and-tiles-generator/UniversalWindowsPlatform/README.md

 *	**StoreLogo** - Used for icons in the Windows Store.

-Open `IconAndTileGenerator.ibp` in Inkscape batch.
-This is a basic script file and if you are lucky you don’t need to change anything.
+Open [IconAndTileGenerator.ibp] (Source/IconAndTileGenerator.ibp) in Inkscape batch.
+This is a basic script file and if you are lucky you donâ€™t need to change anything.
 But there are a few things to be aware of:

 * The script by default replaces black with white.
-If you don’t want this remove lines like this: `Replace fill:#000000;fill-opacity:1; fill:#FFFFFF;fill-opacity:1;`
+If you donâ€™t want this remove lines like this: `Replace fill:#000000;fill-opacity:1; fill:#FFFFFF;fill-opacity:1;`
 * The script by default makes the guides transparent (the blue rectangles).
 This is done by making them transparent.
 If you have problems with this remove lines like this: `Replace fill:#1ba1e2;fill-opacity:1 fill:#FFFFFF;fill-opacity:0`
 * The script generates some files with the suffix altform-unplated by default.
 Read more about plated and unplated icons in the [guide lines] (https://msdn.microsoft.com/en-us/windows/uwp/controls-and-patterns/tiles-and-notifications-app-assets#Target-based_assets).
 * In many cases **Logo-TileWide** and **SplashScreen** will have the same image but with a different scaling.
-If that’s the case, you can remove one of these file and change in `IconAndTileGenerator.ibp` to use the file you kept.
+If thatâ€™s the case, you can remove one of these file and change in `IconAndTileGenerator.ibp` to use the file you kept.

 Press Start batch converter in Inkscape batch and wait a few seconds.
-Put the generated bitmaps in the assets folder of you project and you’re done.
+Put the generated bitmaps in the assets folder of you project and youâ€™re done.
 You may need to open `Package.appxmanifest` to ensure that all images are used.

 ## References